im-varun/daily-research/README.md

 # Disclaimer and License

-Any resemblance of the project name to real-world products is purely coincidental.
+Any resemblance of the project name to real-world works is purely coincidental.
+The copyright of all research papers displayed in Daily Research belongs to their respective author(s) or publisher.

 This project is for educational purposes only.

-Daily Research © 2024 by Varun Mulchandani is licensed under CC BY-NC-SA 4.0
+Daily Research © 2024 by Varun Mulchandani is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).